segment-boneyard/google-analytics/Readme.md

 });
 ```

 The [data feed request format](https://developers.google.com/analytics/devguides/reporting/core/v2/gdataReferenceDataFeed) explains the different arguments that can be used in a Google Analytics data request.
-You can play around with sample requests in the [GA dev tools explorer](http://ga-dev-tools.appspot.com/explorer/?csw=1).
+You can play around with sample requests in the [GA dev tools query explorer](http://ga-dev-tools.appspot.com/explorer/?csw=1).

 ### Custom Dynamic Segments